chvandorp/chvandorp.github.io/_pages/about.md

 I enjoy using a variety of modeling techniques such as stochastic modeling, Bayesian inference, deep learning, and agent-based models.
 My research is often done in close collaboration with the experimental scientists that provide the data.

 {% capture notice-text %}
-**WARNING** This website is under construction: lot's of information is missing at the moment.
+**WARNING** This website is under construction: lots of information is missing at the moment.
 {% endcapture %}

 <div class="notice--danger">